hidori/node-json-logger/README.md

 node-json-logger
 ----
-output logs as JSON to STDOUT
+output logs to STDOUT in JSON

 # Install
 ```sh